canjs/canjs/docs/can-canjs/can-core.md

 ```

-Lets explore each module a bit more.
+Let's explore each module a bit more.

 ## can-compute